 Route to Parks Grants

-At Parks California, we believe that everyone deserves a world-class park experience in California and that all can benefit from a lifelong connection with nature.
+At Parks California, we believe that everyone deserves memorable and long-lasting experiences in nature.

-- Reach communities who may face challenges getting to or enjoying parks (often defined by government agencies as disadvantaged); and
+- Reached underrepresented communities who may have faced financial challenges getting to or enjoying parks (often defined by government agencies as disadvantaged); and

-- Addressed those parts of the state with the greatest transportation needs;
+- Addressed those parts of the state with the greatest transportation needs.

 To learn about the next grant cycle, sign up to the Parks California newsletter.